simonangel-fong/Note_Tech/Operating_System/ccp/cloud_architecture/cloud_architecture.md

 - `Solution Architect`:

-  - A role in a technical organization that architects a technical solution using multiple systems via researching , documentation, experimentation.
+  - A role in a technical organization that architects a technical solution using multiple systems via researching, documentation, experimentation.

 - `Cloud Architect`
-  - A solution architect that is focused solely on architecting technical solution using cloud services.s
+  - A solution architect that is focused solely on architecting technical solution **using cloud services**.
   - needs to understand the following terms and factor them into their designed architecture based on the business requirement.
     - Availability: The ability to ensure a service remains available. e.g. Highly Available(HA)
     - Scalability: The ability to grow rapidly or unimpeded.